Sherman Books: The Good, the Bad, and the Ugly

 Squadron/Signal Publications 2016, Sherman in action, Armor NO. 16 by Bruce Culver

-This is your classic Squadron Signal paperbound book on the Sherman, lots of black and white photos covering each model of the tank.
+This is your classic Squadron Signal paperbound book on the Sherman, with lots of black and white photos covering each model of the tank.
 These books were all around 49 pages and had a color drawing centerfold.
-Back in the day the ran 5 or 6 bucks and were the perfect cheap book to go with that new model kit.
-Most including this one is still in print.
+Back in the day they ran 5 or 6 bucks and were the perfect cheap book to go with that new model kit.
+Most including this one are still in print.
 These books have very basic info, but it’s generally accurate.